 This risk indicator is not a guarantee of a fund's future performance.
-The risk indicator is based on Fund returns for the five years to 31 March 2024.
+The risk indicator is based on the returns data for the five years to 31 March 2025.
 While risk indicators are usually relatively stable, they do shift from time to time.
-You can see the most recent risk indicator in the latest fund update for this Fund.
+You can see the most recent risk indicator in the latest fund update for the Fund.